This post may contain affiliate links. Please read my disclosure policy.

 - 4 cups dinosaur kale chopped

 - 1/3 cup avocado oil

 - 2 teaspoons dijon mustard

 - 2 teaspoons pure maple syrup

 - Roast the Squash: Preheat oven to 400°F and line a baking sheet with parchment paper.
 Slice kabocha squash into wedges or cubes and toss with oil, salt, and cinnamon.
 Place a lined baking sheet.
 Roast squash for roughly 20 minutes, or until fork tender.
 Remove and set aside.

 - Make the Dressing: In a blender combine all dressing ingredients and blend until smooth.
 If too thick, add more oil, 1 tablespoon at a time, or a bit of water.

 - Place pecans on a baking sheet and place in the oven for 5-7 minutes, tossing halfway through, watch to avoid burning.

 - Massage kale with olive oil for 1-2 minutes.

-- Assemble salad: kale, squash, pomegranate seeds, toasted pecans.
-Top with dressing and serve.
+- Assemble Your Harvest Salad: In a large bowl add kale, squash, pomegranate seeds, and toasted pecans.
+Top with dressing and toss to combine.